BLADE: Bayesian Langevin Active Discovery with Replica Exchange for Identification of Complex Systems: Methodology

-\textbf{Data Acquisition for Active Learning.} In the face of data scarcity, if AL is adopted, new potential design points will be added to the selected points $\mathcal{M}$.
-The implementation of AL in LAPD is shown in Algorithm \ref{al:activelearning}.
-Return to Step 1 for new data preparation, for example, update the derivative and the basis library with new $\mathcal{M}$.
-If model training is completed, go on to reconstruct the model and estimate the uncertainty.
+\textbf{Data Acquisition for Active Learning.} In the context of data scarcity, AL is utilized to augment the set of selected points, $\mathcal{M}$, with new potential design points.
+The implementation of this AL procedure is formally presented in Algorithm~\ref{al:activelearning}.
+After new points are added, the \textbf{data preparation} step is repeated to update the derivative estimates and the basis library with the expanded set $\mathcal{M}$.
+Upon the completion of model training, the process advances to the reconstruction of the model and the subsequent estimation of its uncertainty.

-\textbf{Model Reconstruction and Uncertainty Quantification.} For ordinary differential equation (ODE) systems, predictions are made by solving the initial value problem.
-The solution involves integrating over the posterior distribution of $\tilde{\mathbf{\Xi}}$ using the formula:
+\textbf{Model Reconstruction and Uncertainty Quantification.} For both ODE and PDE systems, we generate predictions and quantify uncertainty by leveraging the posterior distribution of the coefficients, $\tilde{\mathbf{\Xi}}$.
+For ODEs, predicting the system's evolution requires solving the integral:

-In real applications, it is often not feasible to solve the integral in the prediction step analytically.
-Instead, numerical integration can be used to compute the system's trajectory, leveraging samples of $\tilde{\mathbf{\Xi}}$ obtained from the posterior distribution.
-For partial differential equation (PDE) systems, given $\tilde{\mathbf{\Xi}}$, the prediction is either made by solving the system numerically, i.e., converting the system to ODE through \textit{Fast Fourier Transform} (FFT), or by solving it analytically.

-UQ for the coefficients comes from the samples, where the estimated distribution can be learned.
-UQ for the trajectory is achieved by bootstrapping from the posterior coefficient samples and make prediction with each sample.